micmejia/bible-dump/NKJV/Jeremiah/Jer 30.md

 Now these _are_ the words that the Lord spoke concerning Israel and Judah.

 ###### 5
-"For thus says the Lord: 'We have heard a voice of trembling, Of [^a]fear, and not of peace.
+"For thus says the Lord: 'We have heard a voice of trembling, Of fear, and not of peace.

 ###### 6
-Ask now, and see, Whether a [^b]man is ever in [^c]labor with child?
+Ask now, and see, Whether a man is ever in labor with child?
 So why do I see every man _with_ his hands on his loins Like a woman in labor, And all faces turned pale?

 ###### 7
 Alas!
 For that day _is_ great, So that none _is_ like it; And it _is_ the time of Jacob's trouble, But he shall be saved out of it.